 As noted, stylistically, the movie offers many visual pleasures, as the tale is defined by flashbacks, and flashbacks within flashbacks, period elegance expressed in costumes, altered states of mind, film noir vocabulary, and touches of the Gothic and supernatural genres.

-Watching, or rather experiencing, “Shutter Island” is like being in a nightmare you can’t wake up from, a nightmare that constantly keeps changing, getting darker and darker, stranger and stranger.
+Watching “Shutter Island” is like experiencing a nightmare you can’t wake up from, as it constantly keeps changing, getting darker and darker, stranger and stranger.

 Reviewed on February 4, 2010.